 The trail itself is 4.5 miles long and provides plenty of opportunities for visitors to get lost in the landscape.

-READ MORE: Our Top Tips for Packing for a Day Hike!
+READ MORE: Top Tips for Hiking With a Baby!

 What equipment should you take hiking in England?